 About The Felice Aqueduct – Rome

-The site is within the Via Appia Antica Regional Park, which offers bicycle hire to see all of the sites in the area.
+The Felice Aqueduct in Rome is a late 16th century aqueduct built by Pope Sixtus V. The site is within the Via Appia Antica Regional Park, which offers bicycle hire to see all of the sites in the area.

 The Felice Aqueduct was named for Pope Sixtus V, whose birth name Felice Peretti he never fully abandoned.
 Under Sixtus’ papacy, corruption and lawlessness across Rome were stamped out.
 Although, during his far-sighted rebuilding programme, so controversially were a selection of Rome’s antiquities.

 Construction lasted eighteen months, ending in 1586, and the Felice Aqueduct became early modern Rome’s first aqueduct.
 Its source was the springs at Pantano Borghese, and the aqueduct ran fifteen miles including eight miles underground, to reach Quirinal Hill forming a new piazza in Rome.

 The engineer, Gionvanni Fontana, recorded that the very day Sixtus became pope he decided to bring water to Rome’s hills again, that had been dry and home to several monasteries after the Roman aqueducts were destroyed in the 6th century.
 At the same time, Sixtus was planning a street plan to modernise the main arteries of modern Rome.
 By 1589, water filled twenty-seven public fountains.